PostHog/posthog/.github/pull_request_template.md

 *Please describe.
 If this affects the frontend, include screenshots.*

-*Follow our [coding conventions](https://posthog.com/docs/contribute/coding-conventions) for a smoother review.*
+*Stay up-to-date with our [coding conventions](https://posthog.com/docs/contribute/coding-conventions) for a smoother review.*

 ## How did you test this code?